Tips for winter driving

 Prepare for your journey

 • If you can, plan your journey in advance and check for any roadworks or closures, and updates on the weather forecast.
-With people taking more time on the roads and still during shorter daylight hours, there’s potential for delays and accidents, so also remember to allow extra time for each journey.
+With shorter daylight hours, there’s potential for delays and accidents, so also remember to allow extra time for each journey.

 • Driving in these conditions can be very tiring and some road accidents are caused by driver tiredness, so make sure that you take plenty of rest breaks and if possible share the driving with someone else.

 • Finally, if you are carrying personal possessions in the car, try and keep them out of sight in the boot.
-You don't want to risk losing items or worth, be it financial or sentimental.
+This will become increasingly important as we approach the festive season, with presents and gifts carried in the car.

 Check your breakdown cover